Is it possible to follow a vegetarian keto diet?

 - Vegetables and eggs with avocado fried in coconut or olive oil

-- Eggs frittata with asparagus and avocado
+- Egg frittata with asparagus and avocado

 - Vegetable and feta omelet fried in coconut or olive oil

-- Egg and avocado salad
+- Egg salad with added avocado

 - Mixed greens salad with avocado, mozzarella, pesto, olives, bell pepper, onions, a few nuts, lemon juice, and extra virgin olive oil dressing